James Price - Studio Director

-James is the founding Artistic Director of The Acting Studio, Inc. and Chelsea Repertory Company.
+James Price (Intro To Meisner, Meisner Technique 1 & 2, Scene Study) is the founding Artistic Director of The Acting Studio - New York and Chelsea Repertory Company.
 Mr. Price majored in theatre at Indiana University and worked as a professional AEA actor before attending and graduating from the Neighborhood Playhouse School of the Theater, to where he later returned as a member of the teaching staff under the tutelage of Mr. Sanford Meisner.
 Mr. Price is grateful for his 15-year relationship with Mr. Meisner as his protege and personal friend.

 Mr. Price has also taught acting at Trinity Rep Conservatory in Providence, RI and has worked as actor, director, teacher, and producer in regional, Off-Off Broadway, stock and college theatres.
 A task-master with 49 years of experience, he continues to actively train and practice with his fellow Studio associates in conjunction with Chelsea Repertory Company where he actively produces, acts and directs.

-Mr. Price is currently senior Meisner instructor at the New York Film Academy since 2003 and is featured in several books on acting, among them Stagecraft by Robert Blumenfeld, Legitimate Acting Coaches in New York by Larry Silverberg, and Acting Professionally by James Manos.
+Mr. Price was senior Meisner instructor at the New York Film Academy from 2003-2013 and is featured in several books on acting, among them Stagecraft by Robert Blumenfeld, Legitimate Acting Coaches in New York by Larry Silverberg, and Acting Professionally by James Manos.
 He is currently re-tooling himself as an actor and beginning to re-enter the acting profession in conjunction with his teaching, coaching and producing duties.
+He has recently appeared in principal roles in a number of short films.